About Watch Movements (2)

 The sketch shows in outline the flow of power from the great wheel through the train to the escapement.
 The large diameter items are the wheels, the smaller ones the pinions.
 You'll have to imagine that each wheel has teeth and each pinion has leaves.

-The great wheel, which is mounted on either a mainspring going barrel or a fusee, drives the pinion of the centre or second wheel.
+The great wheel drives the pinion of the centre or second wheel.
 The minute hand is mounted on the arbor of the centre wheel, so it must turn once an hour if the watch is to keep time correctly.
-The hour hand is driven from the minute hand by the motion work.
+The hour hand is usually driven from the minute hand by the motion work under the dial.

 The centre wheel turns the third wheel, and the third wheel turns the fourth wheel.
 The fourth wheel turns once per minute, or once every 60 seconds, so can be used for the seconds hand.
 In watches with a small seconds dial, the seconds hand is mounted on an extension of the fourth wheel arbor that projects through the dial.
 On watches with direct centre seconds, the train is arranged so that the fourth wheel is at the centre of the movement instead of the second wheel.